 It is not just the tower though that makes our list of the best places for photos in Prague.
 You should definitely take time to explore the hill as well.
 To get here you will need to ride the funicular.
 And if you strategically plan to sit or stand at the back you get a wonderful view of Prague.

-Walking around the wooded areas provides some perfect photo opportunities as well.
+Additionally, walking around the wooded areas provides some perfect photo opportunities.
 We visited in November and it was perfect because the leaves were falling and this meant you got some great views between the tree branches of the city below.
 There is a garden as well which provides some much needed respite and tranquility in between your picture taking.

 No list of the most Instagrammable places in Prague is complete without mentioning the Charles Bridge.
 This is probably the most beautiful bridge you will ever walk over and it is also one of the most visited attractions in Prague.
 If you are wanting to get some Instagram worthy shots then we recommend visiting at sunrise.
 There are far fewer people there and the bridge with pink skies in the background makes for a lovely shot.
 This is by far one of the best sunrise photography spots in Prague and we cannot recommend visiting enough!